Vyral/base-template/_posts/2018-05-07-how-to-earn-money-from-paying-your-bills.md

 **The Alliant 3% Cash Back Credit Card**

 To apply for the Alliant VISA card to earn the 3% cash back, there are a few steps to their application process.
 Firstly, you'll notice that Alliant is a Credit Union.
 If you're unfamiliar with credit unions that's ok - just note that they are unlike most bigger banks like Wells Fargo, Bank of America, Chase, etc. in that they are a cooperative of members who pool their money together.
 Essentially, Credit unions are not-for-profit organizations that exist to serve their members.
 To apply for the Alliant credit card, you have to first be a member of their Alliant Credit Union.
 If you are like me located here in GA, or another state other than IL (Alliant being based out of Chicago, IL), there is a little step to complete to become an Alliant member.
-Take a look at their [website ](https://www.google.com/url?q=http://www.alliantcreditunion.org/&amp;sa=D&amp;source=hangouts&amp;ust=1525804994210000&amp;usg=AFQjCNG-tQj-VvPu4D4MUVIrqJE5cmg2dQ){: target="_blank"}to see which one you want to pursue, but I personally did the option of paying $10 to donate to the Orphan Foundation of America to start the membership process.
+Take a look at their [website](https://www.google.com/url?q=http://www.alliantcreditunion.org/&amp;sa=D&amp;source=hangouts&amp;ust=1525804994210000&amp;usg=AFQjCNG-tQj-VvPu4D4MUVIrqJE5cmg2dQ){: target="_blank"}&nbsp;to see which one you want to pursue, but I personally did the option of paying $10 to donate to the Orphan Foundation of America to start the membership process.

 Once you are a member of the Alliant Credit Union, you are now able to complete the credit card application process.
 I did mine online, and it was straightforward just like most credit card applications.
 Once completed, you'll get contacted afterwards and voila, you now have a 3% cash back credit card to cover any Plastiq bills you want to pay and make a small 0.5% in cash back.

 Going back to Plastiq, it is an awesome service.
 It's also important to note that this tactic of using a credit card to pay companies or individuals applies to many other transactions that are a part of our daily lives.
-Check out [Plastiq's ](https://www.plastiq.com/)website for further information about all the services, and here is an example of just a handful of other ways to utilize this tactic to pay:
+Check out&nbsp;[Plastiq's ](https://www.plastiq.com/)website for further information about all the services, and here is an example of just a handful of other ways to utilize this tactic to pay:

 ![](/uploads/unnamed.png)